Mino26/Orange-HRM-Project-/README.md

 Work shifts -> bug

 1.7 Test Completion
 Exit criteria was evaluated and passed

-The traceability matrix was generated and can be found here:
+The traceability matrix was generated and can be found here: [Forward Traceability_5_2_2024.xlsx](https://github.com/Mino26/Orange-HRM-Project-/files/14165640/Forward.Traceability_5_2_2024.xlsx)

 Test execution chart was generated, the final report shows.... ->